miguel-a-calles-mba/serverless-policies/README.md

 AWS IAM policies you can use for your Serverless Framework projects.

-## Serverless deploy
+## Serverless base

+The [ServerlessBaseDeploy.json](./policies/ServerlessBaseDeploy.json) are the minimum AWS IAM permissions you need to **deploy** an empty Serverless Framework stack.
-The [ServerlessDeploy.json](./policies/ServerlessDeploy.json) are the minimum AWS IAM permissions you need to deploy an empty Serverless Framework stack.
+The [ServerlessBaseRemove.json](./policies/ServerlessBaseRemove.json) are the minimum AWS IAM permissions you need to **remove** an empty Serverless Framework stack.